saulpw/visidata/README.md

 Only these commands are implemented to use Ibis expressions; others will use the internal VisiData implementation (and will only use the currently loaded rowset, limited to 10000 rows).

 - `Shift+F` frequency table
-  - on the Frequency Sheet, `Enter` to select one value
+  - on the Frequency Sheet, `Enter` to filter source rows by that value
 - `-` to hide column
 - `zM` unfurl-col
 - `~`/`@`/`#`/`$`/`%` to set column types